Mercury exploration

 • Mercury has greatly different revolution speed compared to Earth.
 And its mass is small.
 For those reason, the Mercury orbiter requires a high thrust.

 • At Mercury, the sunlight is 11 times larger than at Earth in maximum.
 Moreover, since the surface temperature of Mercury reaches a maximum of 700 K (Lead melts!), infrared radiation from the surface is also large.
-For those reason, the anti-thermal techniques which does not have an example in the past space project are essential.
+For those reason, the anti-thermal techniques which do not have an example in the past space project are essential.

 These problems are being conquered by technical development in recent years.
-The former was solved by the electric propulsion system (the asteroid probe HAYABUSA is also used).
+The former was solved by the electric propulsion system (the asteroid probe HAYABUSA also used).
 The latter is also solved by the "mirrors" on the spacecraft surface, etc.

 There are several gateways for the travel to Mercury; the success of the launch, long cruising, several flybys with Moon, Venus, and Mercury, precise velocity controls, super-long distance communications, in the environment different from the one around the Earth.